Aaditya-Mittal/chat-me-up/README.md

 # 💬 Chat Me Up

-**An AI-powered portfolio chatbot that represents me in my own voice.**
+**An AI-powered portfolio chatbot that represents me in my own voice.
+Customize it to create your own chat-bot for your portfolio.**

 Built with [CrewAI](https://crewai.com) · Powered by [Gemini](https://deepmind.google/technologies/gemini/) · Served via [Gradio](https://gradio.app)